 You can move the stitch marker up every few inches so that you can see it and where your rows begin and end.

 Tips and a recap;

-Knitting with circular needles is not exactly the same as using straight needles, some people get confused with how to join the knitting.
+Knitting with circular needles is not exactly the same as using straight needles, some people get confused about how to join the knitting in the round.